giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 Now the server should be running and ready to validate the creation of new pods.

-## Test the validation controller
+## Verify validation controller works

 Let's try to create a simple pod with a non matching name.

 ```$bash
 $ kubectl apply -f pod_wrong.yaml
-Error from server: error when creating "pod_wrong.yaml": admission webhook "grumpy.pipo02mix.org" denied the request: Keep calm and not add more crap in the cluster!
+Error from server: error when creating "pod_wrong.yaml": admission webhook "grumpy.giantswarm.org" denied the request: Keep calm and not add more crap in the cluster!
 ```

 The admission control has intercepted the request, it checked the name and it did not matched with the expected value, so it rejected.